Department of Counseling, Leadership, Adult Education, and School Psychology

 http://www.txst.edu/clas

-Comprised of graduate programs at the master’s and doctoral levels, our department consists of a multidisciplinary team of professors and highly qualified staff committed to the educational and professional success of our students.
+The Department of Counseling, Leadership, Adult Education, and School Psychology (CLAS) is comprised primarily of graduate programs at the master’s and doctoral levels.
+Our department engages a multidisciplinary team of professors and highly qualified staff committed to the educational and professional success of our students.
 Our students and graduates provide leadership and professional service to schools, agencies, communities, colleges and universities, and professions across Texas as well as nationally and internationally.
 Pursuing the dreams and possibilities of a graduate education, our students come from many distinct fields, diverse backgrounds, and bring a wide range of professional and personal experiences that enrich our work together.
-Our faculty are deeply involved in high quality, innovative, and critical research projects generating knowledge and understanding oriented toward the flourishing of communities, individuals, and the social institutions that support them.
+Our faculty are deeply involved in innovative and clinically relevant research projects generating knowledge oriented toward the flourishing of communities, individuals, and the social institutions that support them.
 Eager to share the work of research, scholarship, and learning with their students, the faculty also supports and advances Texas State as a Hispanic Serving Institution.
 The department consists of approximately 36 full-time faculty, 20 part-time faculty with practitioner and leadership expertise, 5 staff, 465 graduate students, and an additional 135 doctoral students.
 The department employs 25 doctoral and graduate assistants and operates community counseling clinics at both the San Marcos and Round Rock campuses.

 Student Fitness and Performance